How to Choose a Stackable Washer and Dryer for a Rental Property

 Consider Clearance Issues As Well As Space

 When you select your laundry washing machine, but sure you take into account any clearance space the unit needs.
-Many washer/dryer combo units need to be a certain distance from side and back walls for safety and ventilation reasons.
+Many washer/dryer combo units need to be a certain distance from the side and back walls for safety and ventilation reasons.
 Measure twice to save yourself the hassle of trying to install an oversized model only to have to return it.